GuweiZhang/CEE-paper/README.md

 # CWRF precipitation and mortality: code and figure data

-Code and processed source data accompanying the revised manuscript.
-The repository contains plotting scripts for Figures 1-4 and Supplementary Figures 1-14, upstream processing scripts, and a public implementation of the two-stage epidemiological model supplied by Hanling.
+Code and processed source data accompanying the manuscript.
+The repository contains plotting scripts for Figures 1-4 and Supplementary Figures 1-14, upstream processing scripts, and an implementation of the two-stage epidemiological model used in the study.

 ## Contents